 I am a Christian.
 It is unfortunate that such a statement doesn’t necessarily carry with it any longer a common understanding of what that means.
-There are too many people who self-identify as Christians but who fail to espouse and follow the only legitimate written authority for a Christian – the Bible.
+There are too many people who self-identify as Christians but who fail to follow the only legitimate written authority for a Christian – the Bible.
 In fact, some who call themselves Christians promote teachings and lifestyles completely in conflict with the Scriptures and cannot, therefore, legitimately be called Christian any more than I could simply declare myself to be Muslim and yet reject the teachings of the Qur’an.
 If I am Christian, then I am not my own ultimate authority – God is, and the primary means by which He has chosen to clearly communicate His story and His will for His creation is through His written Word.

 Growing in the Christian faith is a process – an unending one this side of heaven.
 What I write today is somewhat different than what I would have written ten years ago, and it is surely not identical in every way to what I might write ten years from now.
 Spiritual babes do not have the full life experiences and wisdom of mature believers.
 God continues to reveal Himself and His will to His children as they mature.
 Therefore, I expect to continue to learn and grow in faith until that day when I see my Lord face to face, when that which has been hidden is revealed, and when that which I now see dimly is brought to marvelous light.
 Even so, if the Scriptures are authoritative in all matters of faith and practice, then God does not teach anything contradictory to His Word at any time to anyone – spiritual babe or mature – even though one’s depth of understanding grows over time.